krzykamil/OverTimer/Overtime/README.md

   X Refactor post_form for admin user with status
   - Refactor post date display in views, and tests for them
-  - Add some integration tests for devise http://devise.plataformatec.com.br/#integration-tests
-  - Integrate validation for phone attr in user
+  - Add some integration tests for devise http://devise.plataformatec.com.br/#integration-tests X Integrate validation for phone attr in user